What are the benefits of cooking with cast iron cookware? Let’s find out.

 Another benefit of cast iron is the material has huge thermal density.
 People often confuse this with thermal conductivity.
-With thermal density the cast iron remains hotter for longer. perfect for Mac and Cheese that would otherwise go cold on the table after five minutes.
+With thermal density the cast iron remains hotter for longer.
+Perfect for Mac and Cheese that would otherwise go cold on the table after five minutes.

-Some more benefits of using a cast iron skillet.
+Some more benefits of using a cast iron skillet

 Cast iron has been around for a long time, we are talking more than 2,000 years.
 Historians suggest that people have been using cast iron as early back as the 3rd Century in China.
 Since then people from all over the world still use cast iron as their cookware of choice.
 Here’s a nice little article on the evolution of cookware.

-They are sturdy and extremely durable.
+Cast-iron is sturdy and extremely durable

-If you are health conscious or adopting a healthier lifestyle, you may want to consider cooking with a cast iron skillet or dutch oven.
+If you are health conscious or adopting a healthier lifestyle, you may want to consider cooking with a cast iron skillet or Dutch Oven.

 If you want to know “why use a cast iron skillet?” there’s so many reasons for one, cast iron naturally allows you to cut down on your oil use.
 This is because it is more non-stick and releases food better than stainless steel.